nyfok/FairyDatabase/Readme.md

 ﻿<h1>Fairy Database</h1>
 <h3>A lite and fast key-value database</h3>
 FairyDatabase is a lite and fast key-value database.
-It can be used to save PB numbers of small data/files and access by int64 number as key.
+It can be used to save PB numbers of small data/files.

 <h2>Why use Fairy database</h2>
 If you have lots of small data/files (little then 1MB).<br>